-Efforts are made to make FFT affordable for all families.
-Funding for FFT is made possible by Sedgwick County Crime Prevention funds, insurance payments, and client fees.
-Most major insurances are accepted including Medicaid and Cenpatico.
-Private insurance may have a deductible or co-pay.
-A sliding fee scale is available.
+We strive to make FFT affordable for all qualifying families through funding from Sedgwick County Crime Prevention funds, insurance payments, and client fees.
+Most major insurances, including Medicaid, are accepted, although private insurance may require a deductible or co-pay.
+A sliding fee scale is also available.

-- Helping the family use the changes in other settings like school, work and with extended family
+- Helping the family apply new skills and changes in a variety of settings, including work, school, and with extended family

-- Addressing issues with communication, problem-solving, negotiation skills and family relationships
+- Addressing issues with communication, negotiation, problem-solving, and family relationships

 Frequency and Duration